Zryak/FunWorld/README.md

+***RT Fun World***

 This github repository is for my game website.
-Click the link in the top right to access it.
+Click the link in the about tab to access it.